Strong Coupling Theory of Magic-Angle Graphene: A Pedagogical Introduction: Skyrmions and superconductivity

 \subsubsection{Phases of the CP${}^1$ model}

 The main advantage of the CP${}^1$ theory is that it maps the non-linear sigma model (\ref{Ln}) to a theory of complex bosons coupled to a gauge field which is much easier to analyze.
-Generally, such a theory admits two phases: (i) an ordered phase where $z$ has a finite expectation values which Higgses the $\U(1)$ gauge field $a$ and (ii) a disordered phase where $z$ is gapped and $a$ is in the Coulomb phase.
-The ordered phase (i) is an insulator which can be seen by integrating out the gapped field $a$ yielding a Maxwell term $\sim \frac{e^2 g}{|\langle z \rangle|^2 \Lambda} (\epsilon_{\mu \nu \lambda} \partial_\nu A_\lambda)^2$ which is describes an insulating dielectric.
+Generally, such a theory admits two phases: (i) an ordered phase where $z$ has a finite expectation values which Higgses the $\U(1)$ gauge field $a$ and (ii) a disordered phase where $z$ is gapped \footnote{Here we say that $z$ is gapped in a ground state $\ket{\Omega}$ if the state $z^\dag (\bq)\ket{\Omega}$ costs energy $\geq \Delta$ for any wavenumber $\bq$, for some $\Delta > 0$.
+In other words, the particles created by the creation operator $z^\dag$ have a minimum nonzero energy.
+Goldstone modes are not gapped because they cost zero energy for $\bq \to 0$.} and $a$ is in the Coulomb phase. \footnote{By this we mean that $a$ is not Higgsed such that the photons of $a$ are massless.
+These photons then mediate a long range Coulomb force between particles charged under $a$.} The ordered phase (i) is an insulator which can be seen by integrating out the gapped field $a$ yielding a Maxwell term $\sim \frac{e^2 g}{|\langle z \rangle|^2 \Lambda} (\epsilon_{\mu \nu \lambda} \partial_\nu A_\lambda)^2$ which is describes an insulating dielectric.
 The pseudospin order parameter has a finite expectation value given by $\langle \bn \rangle = \langle z \rangle^\dagger \bsigma \langle z \rangle$.
 The disordered phase (ii) is a superconductor.
 This can be seen by first integrating out the gapped variable $z$ which gives a Maxwell term for $a$ \cite{CPNdAdda, CPNWitten, PolyakovBook}.
 The resulting Lagrangian has the form \beq \L = \frac{1}{2\kappa} (\epsilon_{\mu \nu \lambda} \partial_\nu a_\lambda)^2 + \frac{i e}{\pi} \epsilon_{\mu \nu \lambda} A_\mu \partial_\nu a_\lambda \eeq which is dual to a theory of complex boson coupled to the background field with charge $2e$ i.e. a superconductor.
 This is established by defining the current $J_\mu = \frac{1}{2\pi} \epsilon_{\mu \nu \lambda} \partial_\nu a_\lambda$ which is manifestly conserved i.e. $\partial_\mu J_\mu=0$.
 The current conservation can be enforced in the field theory by including the integral representation of the delta function implemented by adding the term $i \phi \partial_\mu J_\mu$ to the Lagrangian where the field $\phi$ is an integration variable.
 Integrating out $J_\mu$ yields $\L = \frac{\kappa}{8\pi^2} (\partial_\mu \phi - 2 e A_\mu)^2$ which describes a superconductor with superfluid stiffness $\rho_{\rm SC} = \frac{\kappa c}{4 \pi^2}$.